 The Schleicher K13 must have trained more pilots than any other glider worldwide.
 Designed in Germany and first flown in 1966, gliding clubs worldwide have used this dependable workhorse as a trainer.
 The K13's rugged wood, fabric and glass fibre construction make it ideally suited to the heavy workload of being a club trainer.

-Our K13 has been repainted and extensively overhauled.
+We currently have 2 K13's and the one you can see in the picture to the left has been repainted and extensively overhauled.
 The K13 is painted in the colours of the USAF's 381st Heavy Bombardment group that was stationed at Ridgewell during WW2.

 The Piper Pawnee is an agricultural aircraft produced between 1959 and 1981.